-The national average for wages was $1,162 per week.
-Here’s the complete list of wages by state.
+The national average for wages was $1,055 per week.
+Read about the complete list of wages by state.

 The same report also identifies the states with the greatest year-on-year increase and decrease in wages.

-The top 10 states with the lowest unemployment rates were:
+The states with the lowest unemployment rates were:

 You can compare the highest and lowest unemployment rates by state in the map below.

-The national average unemployment rate stood at 3.7%.
-Here’s the complete list of unemployment by state.
+The national average unemployment rate stood at 3.9% for March 2019.
+You can read a complete list of unemployment by state.

 Job growth year over year is another way to evaluate how attractive the job market is in a particular area.

 The national average job-growth rate during that period was 1.6%.
-Here’s the complete list of the job growth in all states.
+You can read a complete list of the job growth in all states.